 Step 2: Run a checksum (optional, yet recommended)

 Running a checksum is always helpful to determine if the file you downloaded is healthy or not.
-If checksum fails, this means your downloaded ISO is corrupted and your live USB will run into trouble.
+If the checksum fails, your downloaded ISO is corrupted, and your live USB will run into trouble.

-Until now, Unetbootin has been my go-to tool for creating live USB in Ubuntu.
-But there is a new cross-platform, open source tool in the market to burn images to SD card and USB.
+Until now, Unetbootin has been my go-to tool for creating live USBs in Ubuntu.
+But a popular cross-platform, open-source tool has now grabbed my attention.
 It’s called Etcher.

-It has a sleek and good looking modern interface and it works pretty fine despite being in beta.
-You can download the AppImage of Etcher and run it.
+It has a sleek and good-looking modern interface, and works fine.
+You can download the AppImage of Etcher for Linux and run it.

-Once downloaded, you need to make it executable.
-Right click on the downloaded file and go to Properties:
+Once downloaded and unzipped.
+You need to make it executable.
+Right-click on the AppImage file and go to its properties.

 And in here, check the “Allow executing file as program” option: